ThorNicolai/System_Administration_Project/weekrapport/Week10.md

 * Creating Logical setup Proposal #2 in Packet Tracer
 * Researching Small Business cisco setups
+* Researching information about the hardware charactiristics
+* Researching information about the hardware and set up prices
+* Developing the documentation document for Proposal#2
+* Developing the budget for Proposal#2

 ![Time registration](https://i.imgur.com/tNLupek.png)
 ### Mario Verstraeten